The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Paraga Beach

-This is the alternative to the famous Paradise Beach nearby and also the choice for the beach club experience.
+This is an alternative to the famous Paradise Beach nearby and a popular choice for a beach club experience.
 It’s also within walking distance of other beautiful and famous beaches (Agia Anna, Platys Gialos, and Psarou) and easy to reach by bus.
 Although it has a party atmosphere during the day, it’s relatively quiet at night.
 The right side is more secluded and tends to attract naturists.

 Beach for: Parties, Naturism